oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         :class: wy-table-responsive
         :align: center
         :widths: 10 10 30
-        :summary: The first column displays the parameter.
-The second column displays the data type of the parameter.
-The third column displays the description of the parameter.
+        :summary: The first column displays the property.
+The second column displays the data type of the property.
+The third column displays the description of the property.

         * - Parameter
           - Data Type